-is a
+call_stack is a

-platform-agnostic data structure to keep call_frame
+platform-agnostic data structure to keep call_frames

 information in.
 Use a boost::call_stack::call_stack_info